afallenhope/aspdotnet-postgresql-entity/README.md

 ## Purpose

-This way I can just clone this repo any time I want an MVC + PostgreSQL + Entity
+This way I can just clone this repo any time I want an MVC + PostgreSQL + Identity

 ## Sensitive Info